hascode/jqassistant-tutorial/README.md

 The result (failing build) can be viewed in the following [Bitbucket Pipelines Build].

-Please feel free to visit my blog at [www.hascode.com] for the full tutorial and further information.
+Please feel free to visit my blog at [www.hascode.com] for further information or read the full article [here].

 ----